-If we want to delete all tables from a larger database schema which uses Declarative Referential Integrity, the order in which the tables are deleted is essential if integrity related errors need to be avoided.
-Tables which do not have dependencies on other tables need to be deleted first, next the remaining tables without dependencies and so on.
+If we want to drop all tables from a larger database schema which uses Declarative Referential Integrity, the order in which the tables are dropped is essential if integrity related errors need to be avoided.
+Tables which do not have dependencies on other tables need to be dropped first, next the remaining tables without dependencies and so on.

-Instead of manually resolving dependencies or using a tool such as SSDT, we can make use of the following recursive construct to determine the correct order of deletion.
+Instead of manually resolving dependencies or using a tool such as SSDT, we can make use of the following recursive query to determine the correct order of drops or deletion of data.

 WITH cte_fk AS (

 FROM sys.TABLES tbl

 LEFT JOIN sys.foreign_key_columns fkc ON tbl.object_id = fkc.parent_object_id